55: No Such Thing As Samurai Nail Clippers

 But it ended up being blamed on.
 Sorry, it's the 14th century.

 It's too soon, Anna.
-It's too soon.
+It's It's too soon.

 Intake of breath over there.
 Come on.

-Sorry to the Spring Hers family.
+Sorry to the Spring Church family.

-And so the dispute was settled, and it turned out that the mayor had been arguing on the side of the townspeople, the non-students, who'd been saying this is unfair, we've been attacked for the quality of the beer we're serving by these post students.
+And so the dispute was settled, and it turned out that the mayor had been arguing on the side of the townspeople, the non-students, who'd been saying this is unfair.

-And the mayor was found in the wrong, and his councillors were found in the wrong.
+We've been attacked for the quality of the beer we're serving by these post students.
+And the mayor was found in the wrong, and his counsellors were found in the wrong.

 Before you know it, you are drowning in software instead of growing your business.
 This is where Odoo comes in.